StuartRiffle/YellowLISP/README.md

 ## Unsolicited opinions

 I started this project thinking that LISP-type languages were a kind of ivory tower of ideological purity.
-But "special forms" is just a nice way to say "dirty hacks", and plenty of them are required.
+But "special forms" seems like a nice way to say "dirty hacks", and plenty of them are required.
 I feel like I'm missing something.

 LISP beginners (like me) are annoyed by all of the parentheses and the anachronistic identifiers.
-Experts think that these concerns are silly, and indicate a weak spirit.
+Experts think that those concerns are silly, and indicate a weak spirit.
 But non-trivial LISP is unreadable, even once you learn to sight-read "cddadr" (which I have not).
 I think this is a real liability, and limits its use for quick-and-dirty scripting.

 ## Status